A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Introduction

 We prove Theorem \ref{thm:tetra} in Section \ref{sec:tetra}.
 The special case $K\!=\!\R$ was derived earlier (in different notation) by Mignotte \cite{mig95}.
 (See also \cite{sag14}.)
-The case $K\!=\!\Q_p$ with $p$ prime appears to be new, and our proof unifies the Archimedean and non-Archimedean cases via tropical geometry (Newton polygons in particular).
-Note that Theorem \ref{thm:tetra} implies that the roots in $K$ of a tetranomial can be so close that one needs $\Omega(d\log H)$ many digits to distinguish their base-$b$ expansions (for any fixed $b$) in the worst case.
+The case $K\!=\!\Q_p$ with $p$ prime appears to be new, and our proof unifies the Archimedean and non-Archimedean cases via tropical geometry.
+Note that Theorem \ref{thm:tetra} implies that the roots in $K$ of a tetranomial can be so close that one needs $\Omega(d\log H)$ many digits to distinguish their base-$p$ expansions in the worst case.

-Mignotte used the tetranomial $f_{d,\frac{1}{2}}$ in \cite{mig95} to show that an earlier root separation bound of Mahler \cite{mah64}, for {\em arbitrary} degree $d$ polynomials in $\Z[x_1]$, is asymptotically near-optimal.
-We recall the following paraphrased version: \begin{mahler} {\em Suppose $f\!\in\!\Z[x_1]$ has degree $d$, all coefficients of (Archimedean) absolute value at most $H$, and is irreducible in $\Z[x_1]$.
-Let $\zeta_1,\zeta_2\!\in\!\C$ be distinct roots of $f$.
-Then $|\log|\zeta_1-\zeta_2||\!=\!O(d\log(dH))$. } \end{mahler}
+Mignotte used the tetranomial $f_{d,1/2}$ in \cite{mig95} to show that an earlier root separation bound of Mahler \cite{mah64}, for {\em arbitrary} degree $d$ polynomials in $\Z[x]$, is asymptotically near-optimal.
+We recall the following paraphrased version: